 The Company warrants that:

-- Professional Standards: Services will be performed with reasonable skill, care, and diligence consistent with industry best practices and professional standards
+• Professional Standards: Services will be performed with skill, care, and diligence consistent with industry practices and professional standards

-- Conformance to Specifications: Work will materially conform to specifications and requirements in the service agreement and accepted statements of work
+• Conformance to Specifications: Work will conform to specifications and requirements in the service agreement and accepted statements of work

-- Non-Infringement: Services and deliverables will not knowingly infringe third-party intellectual property rights (excluding Client-provided materials and third-party components)
+• Non-Infringement: Services and deliverables will not infringe third-party intellectual property rights (Client-provided materials and third-party components are excluded)

-- Qualified Personnel: Company will utilize qualified personnel with appropriate skills and experience to perform the Services
+• Qualified Personnel: Qualified personnel with appropriate skills and experience will be utilised to perform the Services

 8.2 Warranty Period and Remedies